-In the past year, KBS has attended multiple internet safety workshops and consulted with hundreds of teachers and parents.
+In the past few years, KBS has attended dozens of online safety workshops and consulted with hundreds of teachers and parents.
 Below are the comments received regarding personal technology in schools:

 - I oppose BYOD (Bring Your Own Device).
 As a former educator, I am confused and frankly disappointed that teachers and administrators at many schools in our district would not follow current research on the developmental effects of screen time on brain development in approaching teaching and learning, particularly in the elementary grades.
 I hope to see more authentic hands on, community based learning in all schools in the district.

 - My child’s teacher assigned her students to each upload a personal video of the child stating his personal goals for the year (with name, age, face).
 How do we know the platform the teacher chose will protect my child’s personal data.
 If Equifax can’t protect our data, how can we be sure FlipGrid or Google will?

 - I want to protect my children from all the ridiculous content out there.
 Anyone could show them anything on their phone during lunch and that’s not okay.

 - The benefits to limiting our kids’ exposure to screen time far outweigh the costs.